 - A crystal resonator circuit.
-The crystal resonator circuit is connected across the X1 and X2/CLKIN pins to enable the internal oscillator. - An external clock.
+The crystal resonator circuit is connected across the X1 and X2/CLKIN pins of the 5409A to enable the internal oscillator. - An external clock.
 The external clock source is directly connected to the X2/CLKIN pin, and X1 is left unconnected.